Updated: Aug 29, 2023

 The bank offers Zelle access for business-to-business or business-to-person payments as long as the receiving entity has Zelle.

-Comparison to Other BMO Harris Business Checking Accounts
+Comparison to Other BMO Business Checking Accounts

-BMO Harris has three other business checking accounts that may work for your business if the Simple Business Checking Account isn’t a good fit.
+BMO has three other business checking accounts that may work for your business if the Simple Business Checking Account isn’t a good fit.

 BMO Digital Business Checking Account